-Context that can be used for creating samples and collecting resources for testing of list operations.
+Context that can be used for creating samples and collecting resources for benchmarks in a list.

-• Task SLA:
+• Benchmark SLA:

 - [new] outliers

 This new SLA checks that the number of outliers (calculated from the mean and standard deviation of the iteration durations) does not exceed some maximum value.
 The SLA is highly configurable: the parameters used for outliers threshold calculation can be set by the user.